Synthetixio/snx-fee-rebater/README.md

 npx degit sozonome/nextarter-chakra <YOUR_APP_NAME>
 ```

-2. After cloning the project, run this command: `pnpm` or `pnpm install`
+2. After cloning the project run this command: `pnpm` or `pnpm install`

 3. Then, run the development server: